Ma-researchwork/ConvertApp/README.md

 # How to Use

 Open the app on your iOS device.
-Choose desired conversion section (e.g., "").
+Choose desired conversion section (e.g., "Length","Weight").
 Enter the value you want to convert in the input field.
 View the converted value displayed below the input.
 Repeat for other conversions as needed.

 # Technologies Used